 - Muzzle Discipline.
 Watch where you point that muzzle.
 Never point it at something you aren’t willing to destroy.

 Following this protocol will ensure you never have a gun accident while cleaning your gun.
 Guns are serious tools.
 All too often, people get a little too complacent because they are so dang comfortable around guns… until there’s an accident.

-Joe Shahoud is the owner and lead instructor at Safe Family Defense LLC, a firearms training academy that serves the greater Columbia, SC area specializing in pistol, concealed weapons permits, and general education in personal safety.
+oe Shahoud is the owner and lead instructor at Safe Family Defense LLC, a firearms training academy that serves the greater Columbia, SC area specializing in pistol, concealed weapons permits, personal defense, and general education in personal safety.
 Visit their classes page to see what is available and enroll.